cyb3r-luckysant/COLLECTIONS---/Film-Certification.md

    - You can open the `.md` file in any *Markdown viewer* like *VS Code*, *Typora*, or *GitHub* to see the formatted content.

 ---

-This markdown guide is now ready to help people understand the *CBFC film certification categories* in a visually appealing, easy-to-understand, and professional format.
-Let me know if you need any more modifications! 😊